-Introduction and Scope of Responsibility

-Purpose of the Governance Statement

-The Governance Framework

-The Principles of Good Governance

-Principle A - Behaving with Integrity

-Principle B - Ensuring Openness and Comprehensive Stakeholder Engagement

-Principle C - Defining Outcomes in terms of Sustainable Economic, Social and

-Environmental Benefits

-Principle D - Determining the Interventions necessary to Optimise the Achievement of the Intended Outcomes

-Principle E - Developing Capacity, including the Capability of Leadership and the Individuals within it

-Principle F - Managing Risks and Performance through Robust Internal Control

-and Strong Public Financial Management

-Principle G - Implementing Good Practices in Transparency, Reporting, and Audit to deliver Effective Accountability

-deliver Effective Accountability

-Impact of COVID-19

-Annual Review of the Effectiveness of the Governance Framework

-Conclusion of the Review
+Introduction and Scope of Responsibility Purpose of the Governance Statement The Governance Framework The Principles of Good Governance Principle A - Behaving with Integrity Principle B - Ensuring Openness and Comprehensive Stakeholder Engagement Principle C - Defining Outcomes in terms of Sustainable Economic, Social and Environmental Benefits Principle D - Determining the Interventions necessary to Optimise the Achievement of the Intended Outcomes Principle E - Developing Capacity, including the Capability of Leadership and the Individuals within it Principle F - Managing Risks and Performance through Robust Internal Control and Strong Public Financial Management Principle G - Implementing Good Practices in Transparency, Reporting, and Audit to deliver Effective Accountability Impact of COVID-19 Annual Review of the Effectiveness of the Governance Framework Conclusion of the Review

-In troduction and Scope of responsibility Lich field District Council is responsible for ensuring that: business is conducted in accordance with the law and proper standards public money is safeguarded, properly accounted for and used economically, efficiently and effectively risk is properly managed as part of the governance arrangements wit ensure effective governance the Council has adopted a Code of Corporate Governance, which is consistent th the principles of the CIPFA (Chartered Institute of Public Finance and Accountancy)/SOLACE (Society of al Authority Chief Executives) Framework 'Delivering Good Governance in Local Government' (2016).
+Int troduction and Scope of responsibility Lich field District Council is responsible for ensuring that: business is conducted in accordance with the law and proper standards public money is safeguarded, properly accounted for and used economically, efficiently and effectively risk is properly managed as part of the governance arrangements witl ensure effective governance the Council has adopted a Code of Corporate Governance, which is consistent th the principles of the CIPFA (Chartered Institute of Public Finance and Accountancy)/SOLACE (Society of al Authority Chief Executives) Framework 'Delivering Good Governance in Local Government' (2016).
 Pu rpose of the Governance Statement req s Governance Statement explains how the Council has complied with the Code.
 It also meets the uirements of the Accounts and Audit (England) Regulations 2015, which requires all relevant bodies to pare an Annual Governance Statement.
-In t his document the Council: acknowledges its responsibility for ensuring that there is a sound system of governance; summarises the key elements of the governance framework and the roles of those responsible for the development and maintenance of the governance environment; describes how the Council has monitored and evaluated the effectiveness of its governance arrangements in the year, and on any planned changes in the coming period; provides details of how the Council has responded to any issue(s) identified in last year's governance statement; and reports on any key governance matters identified from this review and provides a commitment to addressing them.
+In t his document the Council: acknowledges its responsibility for ensuring that there is a sound system of governance; summarises the key elements of the governance framework and the roles of those responsible for the development and maintenance of the governance environment; describes how the Council has monitored and evaluated the effectiveness of its governance arrangements in the year, and on any planned changes in the coming period;